sashacsy/arca-docs/docs/how-to/processes/self-submission.md

 This guide describes how to set up Islandora to accept content submissions from users and hold them in a moderation queue for editing and approval.

+There are two possible approaches:

+1. Using the Content Moderation workflows, submitters will create Repository Item nodes themselves, which get put into Draft state.
+Repository staff then review, edit, and Publish those drafts.
+Or,
+2. Using the Webform module, submitters send in their thesis and some basic metadata.
+Repository staff will use the form to create the Repository Item on the submitter's behalf.

+# Content Moderation method

 ## Modules

 Enable the following modules: